 The latest to emerge are from one of his last masterpieces.
-In the BBC’s new documentary about his final days, The Last Five Years, producer Tony Visconti shares his memories of recording ‘Lazarus’ with Bowie.
+In the BBC’s recent documentary about his final days, The Last Five Years, producer Tony Visconti shares his memories of recording ‘Lazarus’ with Bowie.
 As he does so, the star’s isolated vocal plays, lyrics like “Look up here man, I’m in danger/I’ve got nothing left to lose” given added poignancy and emotion with all their backing removed and Bowie’s shallow breaths audible.

 It’s yet another reminder of the late legend’s unbeatable star quality – as if you needed one.
 It’s not the first time we’ve had the opportunity to listen to Bowie’s stunning voice removed of distractions like other instruments.
 Let’s recap those below.